leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/system.rst

    the CPU will be used as the computing device for the Cycles Renderer.
 CUDA
    If the system has a compatible Nvidia CUDA device, it will show up an option for rendering with Cycles.
-Optix
+OptiX
-   If the system has a compatible Nvidia Optix device, it will show up an option for rendering with Cycles.
+   If the system has a compatible Nvidia OptiX device, it will show up an option for rendering with Cycles.
 OpenCL
    If the system has a compatible AMD OpenCL device, it will show up an option for rendering with Cycles.